 Review Process – It is common for hundreds of candidates to apply when we open a new position.
 It can take several days, possibly as long as two weeks, to review applications.

-Phone Interview – The Manager of Talent Acquisition will call to conduct a short phone interview with candidates we have determined might be a good fit.
+Phone Interview – A Talent Acquisition Manager will call to conduct a short phone interview with candidates we have determined might be a good fit.

 Talent Interview – The talents interview is usually comprised of two to three rounds of interviews.
 The purpose of these interviews is to dig deeper into a candidate's natural talents and drive.